zart227/task-manager/README.md

 For Windows, start OpenServer by clicking the green flag in the OpenServer control panel.

 ## Usage
-Once everything is set up, you can access the registration page in your browser.
+Once everything is set up, you can access the application in your browser.

+### Registration
 For Ubuntu with LAMP, open:

 ```